Share

 Leading miners in robotics

 Historically, the industry has been slow to adopt the technology.
-But companies are increasingly embracing digitalisation.
+However, companies are increasingly embracing digitalisation.
 That mine sites are typically long-term assets—combined with new challenges in supply chains, resource development, and sustainability—means that investing in technology to maximise output from fewer sites is more prudent than a scattershot approach.

 Leading adopters of robotics in the mining industry include Anglo American, BHP, Boliden and Rio Tinto